AppsToGo: Use UMN Apps on Your Personal Device

 - The next time you log on to AppsToGo, you will be brought back to your Favorites.

 - Save all work to your connected drive of choice by following the instructions in AppsToGo: Saving Your Work.
-Be sure that you have completed the one-time registration of your Google Drive with Kumo.
+Be sure that you have completed the one-time enable mapping on your Google Drive.
 Do NOT save files to your desktop unless instructed.
 They will not be there the next time you log in.

 Linux User Notes